 "How I copped a bargain"

-Roger Hotchkiss from Telford, Shrops, has just bought his third ex-police car.
-The 137,000-mile Volvo V70 follows in the footsteps of two Ford Focuses previously bought from the Ex-Police Car Centre in Brierley Hill, W Mids.
+Roger Hotchkiss from Telford, Shrops, bought his third ex-police car - a 137,000-mile Volvo V70 that follows in the footsteps of two Ford Focuses - from the Ex-Police Car Centre in Brierley Hill, W Mids.

 “What matters is that these cars are maintained regardless of cost and they come with a full history to prove it.
 The file supplied with mine shows the car has needed nothing more than routine servicing; it’s been completely reliable despite the mileage.